+History is important for us to learn about the past to create a better future.
 Explore the road with me as we journey through Alabama, Mississippi, and Tennessee to learn about important people in black history.
 Originally this was meant to be part of a larger road trip.
 We planned to begin in Florida and head to Georgia after Tennessee.
-However, Covid hit and we cancelled most of our trip.
+However, Covid hit and we canceled most of our trip.
 Since this leg of our trip was about civil rights and history of blues, my husband suggested I write about it anyway to honor important black people in history for Black History Month.

 If you plan on checking out some of these places yourself check out these sponsored links: